Breadfruit: Food

 Breadfruit is a staple food in many tropical regions.
 Most breadfruit varieties produce fruit throughout the year.
 Both ripe and unripe fruit have culinary uses; unripe breadfruit is cooked before consumption.
 Before being eaten, the fruit is roasted, baked, fried, or boiled.
 When cooked, the taste of moderately ripe breadfruit is described as potato-like, or similar to freshly baked bread.

 One breadfruit tree can produce 450 lb each season.
 Because breadfruit trees usually produce large crops at certain times of the year, the preservation of harvested fruit is an issue.
-One traditional preservation technique known throughout Oceania is to bury peeled and washed fruits in a leaf-lined pit, where they ferment over several weeks and produce a sour, sticky paste.
+One traditional preservation technique known throughout Oceania is to bury peeled and washed fruits in a leaf-lined pit, where they ferment over several weeks and produce a sour, sticky paste (masi in Samoa and Tonga, māhi in Tahiti, mā in the Carolines).
 Stored in this way, the product may endure a year or more.
 Some pits are reported to have produced edible contents more than 20 years after burial.
 Remnants of pit-like formations with stone scattered around (presumed to line them) are often clues indicating prehistoric settlement to archaeologists studying precontact history of French Polynesia.

 In addition to being edible raw, breadfruit can be dried and ground into flour and the seeds can be cooked for consumption.